 Other things affect your scholarship chances too.
 Students with Science, Technology, Engineering, and Math (STEM) majors tend to win more scholarships.
 You’re more likely to win a scholarship at a four-year school than at a two-year school.
 And, not so surprisingly, students with above-average GPAs and test scores tend to have better chances of winning scholarships too.

-All this being said, being involved and trying your hardest in your classes are what will ultimately help you in your scholarship (and college) search.
+All this being said, being involved and trying your hardest in your classes are what will ultimately help you in your scholarship search, and even your college search.
 So dig into your high school experience and commit to stuff you care about.

 What happens if you win a scholarship